SiFTW/MitchellLabWebsite/content/event/EHA2022/index.md

   postcode:
   country: Austria

-summary: The Mitchell lab will present two projects at EHA 2022
-abstract: 'We are excited to share that the Mitchell Lab have had two abstracts accepted for the European Haematology Associations annual congress, EHA2022, June 9th-12th 2022.
+summary: We are excited to share that the Mitchell Lab have had two abstracts accepted for the European Haematology Associations annual congress, EHA2022, June 9th-12th 2022.
-'
+abstract:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2022-06-10T16:30:00Z'
+date: '2022-06-9T16:30:00Z'
-date_end: '2022-06-10T17:45:00Z'
+date_end: '2022-12-10T17:45:00Z'
 all_day: true

 # Schedule page publish date (NOT talk date).